aroberge/friendly/demos/readme.md

 Note that this GUI could likely be significantly improved; it is included only as a proof of concept.
+Experienced GUI programmers should feel most welcome to contribute their expertise and make this a more user-friendly demonstration.

 ## custom_formatter.py